Sampling (music): Common samples

-A seven-second drum break in the 1969 track "Amen, Brother", known as the Amen break, became popular with American hip hop producers and then British jungle producers in the early 1990s.
-It has been used in thousands of recordings, including songs by rock bands such as Oasis and theme tunes for television shows such as Futurama.
-According to WhoSampled, a user-generated website that catalogs samples, "Amen, Brother" is the most sampled track in history, appearing in more than 5000 tracks as of 2021.
+Commonly sampled elements include strings, basslines, drum loops, vocal hooks or entire bars of music, especially from soul records.
+Samples may be layered, equalized, sped up or slowed down, repitched, looped or otherwise manipulated.

-Other widely sampled drum breaks appear in the 1970 James Brown song "Funky Drummer"; the 1972 Lyn Collins song "Think (About It)", written by Brown (the Think break); and Led Zeppelin's 1971 recording of "When the Levee Breaks", played by John Bonham and used by artists including the Beastie Boys, Dr. Dre, Eminem and Massive Attack.
+A seven-second drum break in the 1969 track "Amen, Brother", known as the Amen break, became popular with American hip-hop producers and then British jungle producers in the early 1990s.
+It has been used in thousands of recordings, including songs by rock bands such as Oasis and theme tunes for television shows such as Futurama, and is among the most sampled tracks in music history.
+Other widely sampled drum breaks include the break from the 1970 James Brown song "Funky Drummer"; the Think break, sampled from the 1972 Lyn Collins song "Think (About It)", written by Brown; and the drum intro from Led Zeppelin's 1971 song "When the Levee Breaks", played by John Bonham and sampled by artists including the Beastie Boys, Dr. Dre, Eminem and Massive Attack.

-In 2018, the Smithsonian cited the most sampled track as "Change the Beat" by Fab Five Freddy, which appears in more than 1,150 tracks.
-WhoSampled cites James Brown as the most sampled artist, appearing in more than 3000 tracks.
-The Independent named the American singer Loleatta Holloway the most sampled female voice in popular music; her vocals were sampled in house and dance tracks such as "Ride on Time" by Black Box, the bestselling single of 1989.
+In 2014, the Smithsonian cited the most sampled track as "Change the Beat" (1982) by Fab Five Freddy.
+According to WhoSampled, a user-edited website that catalogs samples, James Brown is sampled in more than 3000 tracks, more than any other artist.
+In 2011, The Independent named Loleatta Holloway, whose vocals were sampled in house and dance tracks such as "Ride on Time" (1989) by Black Box, as the most sampled female singer.

-The orchestra hit originated as a sound on the Fairlight, sampled from Stravinsky's 1910 orchestral work Firebird Suite, and became a hip hop cliche.
-MusicRadar cited the Zero-G Datafiles sample libraries as a major influence on dance music in the early 90s, becoming the "de facto source of breakbeats, bass and vocal samples".
+The orchestra hit originated as a sound on the Fairlight, sampled from Stravinsky's 1910 orchestral work Firebird Suite, and became a hip-hop cliché.
+MusicRadar cited the Zero-G Datafiles sample libraries as a major influence on 90s dance music, becoming the "de facto source of breakbeats, bass and vocal samples".